RobertR-01/labtronic/docs/README.md

 <div align="center">
   <img src="/docs/media/valuation/valuation_step_3.png" width="50%" height="50%" align="center">
   <p align="center">
     <i>3.
-Fill in all necessary info in the new range creation dialog</i>
+Fill in all necessary info in the new range creation dialog.
+The EURAMET button can be used to automatically generate measurement points for this range (following the guidelines of EURAMET cg-15 guidelines).</i>
   </p>
 </div>